Take Care of Yourself When You Take Care of Others

 • Nurture your own health.
 AARP suggests leaving site icon a good sleep routine, physical activity most days of the week, and fueling your body with a healthy diet.

 • Take advantage of respite care.
-Respite care provides regular care givers with breaks.
-They can range from a few hours of in-home care to a short stay in a nursing facility.
-Find help at the Access to Respite Care and Help (ARCH) National Respite Network and Resource Center's National Respite Locator. leaving site icon
+Respite care steps in to give regular care givers breaks.
+It can range from a few hours of in-home care to a short stay in a nursing facility.
+You can find help at National Respite Locator. leaving site icon

-If you need any more assistance (such as finding a provider), please call us at the number on the back of your BCBSMT member ID card.
+If you need any more help (such as finding a provider), please call us at the number on your BCBSIL member ID card.
 We are here to help.

-Sources: Caregiver Stress, Tips for Taking Care of Yourself, leaving site icon Mayo Clinic, 2022; Caregiver Burnout, Steps for Coping with Stress, leaving site icon AARP, 2021: Caregiver Burnout, leaving site icon Cleveland Clinic, 2019; Caregiver Help Desk, leaving site icon Caregiver Action Network, 2022; Resources by Health Issue or Condition, leaving site icon Family Caregiver Alliance.
+Sources: Caregiver Stress, Tips for Taking Care of Yourself, leaving site icon Mayo Clinic, 2023; Caregiver Burnout, Steps for Coping with Stress, leaving site icon AARP, 2023: Caregiver Burnout, leaving site icon Cleveland Clinic, 2023; Caregiver Help Desk, leaving site icon Caregiver Action Network, 2024; Resources by Health Issue or Condition, leaving site icon Family Caregiver Alliance